fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 6: Early Dietary Advice + Expertise comparison
+This is a week of primary sources---dietary advice texts written between 1918 and 1922.
+They are all COMPLETELY different in their tone, approach, rhetoric, and the way they cultivate expertise.
+So we'll look at how the same cultural context could yield such different texts and how they collectively tell a very different story about the history of diet/health/nutrition than any one of them alone could do.

 ### Mon 9/21
 - Lulu Hunt Peters,  [Diet and Health: With Key to the Calories](https://www.google.com/books/edition/Diet_and_Health/f7UXAAAAYAAJ?hl=en&gbpv=1) (1918).